ABHINAY3458/AWS-Serverless-Movie-Recommendation-Web-App/README.md

 Runtime

-After creating function Add Code and Deploy or Test it
+After creating function Add Code and Deploy or test it